Canon 1300D vs Panasonic TZ100

 Review summary: Canon 1300D vs Panasonic TZ100

-So what is the bottom line?
+So how do things add up?
 Is there a clear favorite between the Canon 1300D and the Panasonic TZ100?
-The listing below highlights the relative strengths of the two models.
+Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon EOS 1300D: